 It might sound reproachful.

-- Help is available both for the victim and the person responsible for violence, offer information about supports available.
+- Help is available for both, for the victim and the person responsible for violence.
+Offer information about the support available.

 - Be respectful and build trust.